 9. Write Reviews

-Those who have built a reputation as a trusted reviewer may want to consider Amazon Vine.
+Those who have built a reputation as trusted reviewers may want to consider Amazon Vine.
 Amazon invites reviewers to become Vine Voices based on a reviewer rank and the rating of the quality and helpfulness of their reviews.

 Moreover, Vine Voices may express their views freely.
 So long as the review meets Amazon’s posting guidelines, the company will not edit a reviewer’s posting.
-Although a Vine Voice does not receive cash, Amazon provides Vine reviewers with free products from vendors.
+Although Vine Voices do not receive cash, Amazon provides Vine reviewers with free products from vendors.